 I strive to work solely with regenerative and reclaimed matter - invasive ‘weeds’, sheep intestines, raw wool, human hair, fallen timber, foraged seaweed and natural pigments, among others.

 Instead of polymer-based adhesives I look to the sticky, gooey and gelatinous substances naturally occurring in my surroundings - tree saps and alginates, beeswax and gelatin.
-I employ waste streams rather than virgin materials.
-I excavate enduring, low-tech recipes and research cutting-edge material innovations.
+I employ waste streams rather than virgin materials, transforming them with a combination of enduring and cutting-edge processes.

 Merging animal, vegetal, and mineral bodies, I explore notions of interconnection, immanence and multi-species kinship.
-These materials become conduits for reimagining how we perceive, understand, and relate to the world around us.
+These materials become catalysts for reimagining how we perceive, understand, and relate to the world around us.